IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 Find below some limitations for the usage of these scripts with IBM Storage Scale:

+- Storage Scale version 5.2.1 and above are supported.
+Note, the scripts where also tested with version 5.1.9.
+However, there is a issue when restoring independent filesets that contain nested dependent filesets.
+For this reason, the recommended Storage Scale version is 5.2.1 where this issue was fixed.
+- Supported operating system versions are Red Hat Enterprise Linux 8 and 9.
+AIX is not yet supported
-- Storage Scale version 5.1.9, 5.2.1 and 5.2.2 were tested on RHEL 8 and RHEL 9
+- Storage Protect version 8.1.25 and above are supported
-- Storage Scale ESS and Storage Scale software defined deployments were tested
+- Storage Scale ESS and Storage Scale software defined deployments are supported
-- Single cluster and remote cluster architectures (Storage Protect instances running in remote cluster) were tested
+- Single cluster and remote cluster architectures (Storage Protect instances running in remote cluster) are supported
-- Stretched cluster was tested
 - Each instance must either have dedicated filesystem or dedicated independent fileset for all instance specific backup data and metadata
-- Storage Protect version 8.1.25 and above were tested
-- Storage Protect disk, file and container pools were tested
+- Storage Protect disk, file and container pools are supported
-- Volume reuse delay for Storage Protect volumes must be set to the retention period of the snapshots plus 1
+- Volume reuse delay for Storage Protect storage pools must be set to the retention period of the snapshots plus 1.
+This especially applies to storage pools that are not snapped, for example copy pools on tape
-- JSON parser program `jq` is required
+- JSON parser program `jq` is required to be installed on the Storage Protect servers
-- The Snap-Protect scripts are currently not supported for Storage Scale installed on an AIX platform
+- Bash shell is required

 ### License